 6. What kind of customer support is offered?

 Any time you’re considering different vendors, it’s worthwhile to ask what type of support you can expect as a customer.
-Some testing providers offer support via phone or email, some offer dedicated account managers, some offer unlimited training, and some may also offer additional support in the implementation stage.
+Some testing providers offer support via phone or email, some offer dedicated account managers, some offer extensive training, and some may also offer additional support in the implementation stage.
 You’ll also want to find out if they provide support for the candidates who will be taking the tests, in case they run into any technical issues.

 The level of support you might need really depends on your circumstances.
 If your organization is rolling out a testing strategy across multiple jobs and multiple departments, it may benefit you to select a vendor that provides more support rather than less.
 Similarly if the assessments you select are particularly complicated or difficult to digest, you’d want to make sure that the provider offers sufficient support to help you interpret those results.
 On the other hand, if your testing needs are simple or you’re hiring for a limited number of positions, support may not be a major determining factor when selecting a testing provider.